Ramos-H/Drug-Management-System/README.md

 # Drug-Management-System
-ParaEase'O is a drug management system.
+A sample drug management system.
 It was made as a second-year university project. ***It is not being used commercially and was made as a student project only.***

 ## Status
 It is not being maintained anymore as project development period has ended.